nishant-ai/Lyrical-GPT/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ---

-For any questions or collaborations, please contact [Nishant](https://github.com/nishant-ai).
+For any questions or collaborations, please contact [Nishant](https://github.com/nishant-ai).